English, Linguistics, and Writing Studies

 Why a Portfolio?

-Senior Portfolio is a resource for you, an assessment of your work, and a reflection on the English Department.
-When you complete the major, you will be able to take with you a portfolio that represents your best writing; this material may serve as a resource for you as you apply for employment or graduate school.
-You will need to complete a minimally satisfactory portfolio in order to pass English 4909, which is required for graduation.
-After you graduate, the English Department faculty will use the accumulated portfolios to evaluate their own effectiveness in helping students reach the English Department’s Student Learning Outcomes and other program goals.
+Senior Portfolio is a reflection on your experience as an English major, an assessment of your work, and a tool for assessing and improving the English program.
+You will need to complete a minimally satisfactory portfolio in order to pass English 4909, which is required for completion of the English major.
+After you graduate, the English program faculty will use the accumulated portfolios to evaluate their own effectiveness in helping students reach the English Program’s Student Learning Outcomes and other program goals.

-- A two-page document titled "Portfolio Introduction" that includes the following items:
+2. A document titled "Overview of Supporting Evidence" that includes the following items:

-- After each title, which course, term, year and instructor this paper was written for.
+- After each title, which course, term, year and instructor this piece of work was written for.

 How to Create and Submit Your Portfolio